 List of Bugs/RequestsPlease see the list of new or open bugs and requests.

-Sending a RequestNew requests must be sent by email to email@example.com, clearly indicating the type of request (bug report, patch, contribution, enhancement request, ...) the operating system and version of OpenSSL affected.
-The easiest way to respond to an existing request is to reply to the relevant message in firstname.lastname@example.org and making sure you include email@example.com in the list of recipients.
-If you do not have a copy of the existing request then you can create a new email including the ID in the subject line.
+Sending a RequestTo create a new bug or enhancement request, send email to email@example.com, clearly indicating the type of request (bug report, patch, contribution, enhancement request, ...) the operating system and version of OpenSSL affected.
+If you have a patch or diff, please send it as an attachment, and not inline in the message body.
+The easiest way to respond to an existing request is to reply to the relevant message in firstname.lastname@example.org.
+To help avoid duplicate copies, edit the recipient list so that only email@example.com is listed and remove any quoted material.
+You can also create a new email by having the subject line start with a special prefix.
 For example to reply to ID #9999 you'd send a message to firstname.lastname@example.org including [openssl.org #9999] in the subject.